spencerwi/Comparators.js/README.md

 Raison d'être
 -------------

+At [work](http://siftit.com/), I've run across situations where I need multi-key sorting in my Backbone collections  -- which can sort themselves using the same type of comparator function as [`Array.prototype.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) expects.

-I played some with Java 8 and liked the new [Comparator](http://download.java.net/jdk8/docs/api/java/util/Comparator.html) interface and the way it allows chaining comparators for multi-attribute sort like this:
+Recently, I'd played some with Java 8 and liked the new [Comparator](http://download.java.net/jdk8/docs/api/java/util/Comparator.html) interface and the way it allows chaining comparators for multi-attribute sort like this:

 ```java
 people.sort(